The Controversy Over Added Hormones in Meat and Dairy

 An Ongoing Battle

-Health Concerns about Dairy Products.
+Health concerns about dairy products.
 Physicians Committee for Responsible Medicine website.
 Available at: http://www.pcrm.org/health/diets/vegdiets/health-concerns-about-dairy-products.
-Accessed on November 14, 2012.
+Accessed on October 21, 2014.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.